SRaswan/cse15l-lab-reports/report3.md

 Aimless wandering is especially fruitful in Trinidad — and, since dozens of street names have changed and neither maps nor residents seem sure of what to call many of them, roaming without a plan is the only practical solution.
 Virtually every street is its own colonial treasure and feast for the eyes.
 Near the bus station, you might stumble across the musical septet “Los Pinos” jamming in the street, just out of reach of kids playing stickball.
 Farther afield, southeast along Calle J. M. Márquez, you’ll find Ermita de Santa Ana, a bricked-up church overlooking the town on a hill where boys fly homemade kites.
 Many visitors prefer Cuba’s second city (population 420,000) to the capital.
 Santiago de Cuba (880 km/546 miles southeast of Havana) is unpolished, has few grand palaces, and cannot compare with the colonial treasures found in Havana and Trinidad.
 But it is unfailingly vibrant and seductive, exuding a feel all its own.
 Enclosed by the Sierra Maestra mountains, Santiago can also be wickedly hot.
 Santiagueros negotiate their hilly streets by keeping to the shady sides, and they relax with little urgency on overhanging balconies.
 ```
 The output shows all parts of the file where 'treasure' is shown.
 However, the difference between using `-i` and not using `-i` is that parts that have an uppercase 'Treasure', such as when the file says "Robert Louis Stevenson’s Treasure Island", will not be shown unless the `-i` option is used.
-This is very important as names are almost always uppercase in the start. <br>
+This is very important as names are almost always uppercase at the starting letter. <br>
 Input:
 ```
 grep 'dublin' -r -l -i